 There is a lot of technical detail related to running Java programs that will be covered in the early labs.
 Later labs will focus more on design questions and on good Java programming practice.

-We will be running quizzes during several of the labs, possibly without prior warning.
-You must be present in lab to take the quiz.
-The goal of the quizzes is to see that you are familiar with the most basic concepts covered during the recent lectures, labs, and assignments.
+Lab attendance is required.
+We will be assigning some lab work to be submitted which will be graded.
+The goal of lab work is to see that you are familiar with the most basic concepts covered during the recent lectures, labs, and assignments.

-If you do not pass the quiz, you need to meet with the instructor within the next week, to identify the problems you may have and to help you get back on track.
-Only one makeup of a lab quiz will be allowed and must be requested within one week of the missed lab.
+If you have trouble completing lab work, it would be a good idea to meet with the instructor within the next week, to identify the problems you may have and to help you get back on track.

 We may also be conducting code reviews in labs, of either the material from that lab or from the prior week’s homework.
 As presenters, be prepared to explain your design choices to your classmates.
 As reviewers, pay attention both to how the presenters organize their explanations and how they organize their code, and feel free to ask clarifying questions about either.